Answers to commonly asked questions

 Will you keep my information confidential?

 We will most certainly keep your information confidential, not only through the course of our working relationship, but beyond.
-We have nothing whatsoever to gain by divulging your information to anyone, and in fact we all stand to lose a lot if we become known as people who would betray the confidence of their own clients.
+We have nothing whatsoever to gain by divulging your information to anyone, and in fact we all stand to lose a lot if we become known as people who betray the confidence of their own clients.
 Your personal information is safe with us.

 What if my committee rejects my work?